 Edwin Northover was born circa 1886 in Overton, Flintshire the 2nd son of George Gale & Mary Ann Northover.

-Edwin is first seen on the 1891 census living with his family at Toll Gate Place, Overton, Flintshire.
-Head of the household is George Gale Northover , 34, a Coachman, born in West Milton, Dorsetshire.
+Edwin was first recorded on a census in 1891.
+He was living with his family at Toll Gate Place, Overton, Flintshire.
+Head of the household was George Gale Northover , 34, a Coachman who had been born in West Milton, Dorsetshire.
 His wife Mary Ann, 29 had been born in Lynington, Hampshire.
-Their eldest son, Ernest, was 7 years old and deaf and dumb, he had been born in North Curry, Somerset.
+Their eldest son, Ernest, was 7 years old and listed as ‘deaf and dumb’, he had been born in North Curry, Somerset.
 Edwin, 5, and sister Louisa, 3 had both been born in Overton, Flintshire.

-Edwin’s parents and siblings were still in Overton, living in High Street, which had 7 rooms.
-George Gale, 54 tells us that he was a Commission Agent (Prudential Ass.
-Comp.)
-The whole family were industrious as Mary Ann, 49, was now a Housewife & Boot Shop Assistant in Shop (does this mean they had a Shoe shop?).
-Son Ernest, 27and single was a Boot Repairer on his own account, inserted at the side of his details was – “Deaf & Dumb 2 years old.”
-Louisa, 23, Single was a School Teacher (Flintshire County Council) and Olive, 14 was a “School Girl.”
+In 1911, Edwin’s parents and siblings were still in Overton, living in High Street.
+George Gale, 54 was a Commission Agent (Prudential Ass.
+Comp.).
+Mary Ann, 49, was listed as a Housewife and Boot Shop Assistant in Shop.
+Son Ernest was 27 and single.
+Hewas a Boot Repairer on his own account, (inserted at the side of his details was – “Deaf & Dumb 2 years old.”)
+Louisa, 23, was a School Teacher (Flintshire County Council) and Olive, 14 was a “School Girl.”
 Trisha Roberts a Great Niece (Olive’s Grandaughter) tells us that on the 28th December 1915, George Northover purchased ‘Mossleigh’ Salop Road, Overton.
 The family moved in early in 1916.

 Edwin’s mother Mary Ann was to die and was buried at St. Mary’s Churchyard, Overton on the 17th August, 1918 age 57 years.
 Her address was given as Salop Street, Overton.
 After the war, Edwin’s sister Louisa and her husband emigrated to Canada.

-Edwin Northover in the UK, Soldiers Died in the Great War, 1914-1919 on Ancestry.co.uk tells us that he was born in Liverpool, Lancashire, but as you read in his story above, all the evidence shows that he was born in Overton, Flintshire, he also enlisted in Liverpool where presumably, he was then a serving policeman.
+UK, Soldiers who died in Died in the Great War, 1914-1919, accessible on www.
+Ancestry.co.uk tells us that he was born in Liverpool, Lancashire, but as you read in his story above, all the evidence shows that he was born in Overton, Flintshire.
+He enlisted in Liverpool where presumably, he was then a serving policeman.

-Edwin Northover in the British Army WWI Medal Rolls Index Cards, 1914-1920 tells us that his Theatre of War was France and he “Qualified” on the 28th November 1915, meaning that was when he arrived in France.
+Edwin’s British Army WWI Medal Index Card also on ancestry, tells us that his first Theatre of War was France and he “Qualified” on the 28th November 1915, meaning that was when he arrived in France.